maumac/COURSERA_GETTING_AND_CLEANING_DATA/README.md

 ############ FUNCTIONS #####################
 # This are the functions we will use to clean the data.

+# The first function will tke be used to subjstract the info
+# from the files with the subjects and the activities.
 get_other_files <- function(x){
         file <- read.table(x)
         file <- file[[1]]
         return(file)
 }

+# This function will convert the numeric code used for the activities
+# into a more understandable code
 convert_labels <- function(x){
         x <- sub("1", "WALKING", x)
         x <- sub("2", "WALKING_UPSTAIRS", x)